Understanding Antibiotic Treatment Through a Catheter for Joint Infection

 Why antibiotic treatment through a catheter for joint infection is done

 Infection after a joint replacement may damage the new joint.
-This infection often needs several weeks of antibiotic treatment.
-To help antibiotics work most quickly and effectively, they are sent directly into the joint.
+Often, this infection needs several weeks of antibiotic treatment.
+To help antibiotics work most quickly and effectively, they are given directly into the joint.
 This is done through a soft tube called a catheter.
-The tube is put into the joint and fixed in place.
+The catheter is put into the joint and fixed in place.
 It remains in the joint until it is no longer needed.

 How antibiotic treatment through a catheter for joint infection is done